ArminJo/JK-BMSToPylontechCAN/README.md

 The standard **TX** of the Arduino is used for Serial.print() for monitoring and debugging.
 The short **request to JK-BMS is sent by `SoftwareSerialTX` using pin 4**.<br/>
 If you use the cable from the separate RS485 adapter of the JK-BMS and follow the labeling on the board, you have to **swap the lines for RX and TX (pin 4)** on the Uno / Nano.

-**Power** is taken from an USB power supply connected to the Nano.
+**Power** is taken from an **USB power supply** connected to the Nano.
 Current is 40 mA for a dark 2004 display and 55 mA for a bright one.<br/>
 Optionally, power can be taken from the second battery, but then you may require an external 5V regulator.
 My built in regulator broke 2 times (with LCD connected).<br/>
-Or use the complete battery voltage for Nano supply, but a reliable buck converters for around 50 to 60 volt may be hard to find.
+Or use the complete battery voltage for Nano supply and a buck converters for around 48 to 60 volt.
+But my test converter had an idle current of 6 mA (0.3 W), so I decided to stay with the USB power supply.

 On the Deye, connect cable before setting `Battery Mode` to `Lithium`, to avoid alarm. `Lithium Mode` for Pylontech CAN is `0` or `PYLON`.